Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 The opposite of our previous variation has a whole other objective.

-Many trail runners fear the downhills because they are worried about taking a spill on rough terrain or burning out their quads.
+Many trail runners fear the downhills because they worry about falling on rough terrain or burning out their quads.

 Practicing our downhill running is a great way to improve and cut down race times.
 The downhills are where you can really advance in a race setting.